top of page

 Helpful uploads

-• Design documents: plans, elevations, sections, details, markups
+• Design documents: plans, elevations, sections, details, markups, 3D model

 • Models/scans: Revit, SketchUp, 3D scans